RedHatShane/SecurityChecklists/rocky_linux_9_ssh.md

 `chown -R ssh_user:ssh_user /home/ssh_user/.ssh`

-**BEFORE CONTINUING:** Leave initial SSH session open and verify you can connect as the new user and use sudo
+Before continuing, leave initial SSH session open and verify you can connect as the new user and use sudo

 ### Configure firewallD and SELinux with an alternate SSH port
 `systemctl start firewalld`